 Three-dimensional models were constructed by DDGM staff as triangulated irregular network wireframes defining the extent of underground workings and mineralized structures and incorporate all significant vein systems identified to date.
-A total of 41 individual wireframes were reported for the Arista system, 35 for the Switchback system, and 14 for the Alta Gracia system.
-Measured, Indicated, and Inferred mineral resources exclusive of Mineral Reserves reported for the Don David Gold Mine as of December 31, 2023, are summarized in Table 11-1.
+A total of 41 individual wireframes were reported for the Arista system, 28 for the Switchback system, 10 for the Three Sisters system, and 14 for the Alta Gracia system.
+Measured, Indicated, and Inferred mineral resources exclusive of Mineral Reserves reported for the Don David Gold Mine as of December 31, 2024, are summarized in Table 111.

-The QP considers that the drill hole database supplied is suitable for Mineral Resource estimation, and that the drilling program results meet industry standards for drilling and QAQC measures.
+The QP considers that the drill hole database supplied is suitable for Mineral Resource estimation, and that the drilling program results meet industry standards for drilling and QA/QC measures.
 Drilling results have been reviewed and confirmed in sufficient detail to permit the generation of Measured and Indicated mineral resource estimates.
 The quality assurance/quality control (QA/QC) program as designed and implemented by DDGM is adequate, with no significant bias, to support the resource database.
-The geological models are reasonably constructed using available geological information and are appropriate for Mineral Resource estimate are appropriate for the style of mineralization and proposed mining methods.
+The geological models are reasonably constructed using available geological information and are appropriate for Mineral Resource estimation.
+The assumptions, parameters, and methodology used for the Mineral Resource estimate are appropriate for the style of mineralization and proposed mining methods.